wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 ### Set up the databases

+Note the following database requirements before running the migration tool.

-??? note "If you are using PostgreSQL"
+-   **If you are using PostgreSQL**

-    During the migration, "uuid-ossp" extension is created in the database.
-In order to create this extension, the database user should have the '**Superuser**' permission.
-    If the user is not already a superuser, assign the permission before starting the migration.
+    During the migration, the "uuid-ossp" extension is created in the database.
+To create this extension, the database user should have the '**Superuser**' permission.
+If the user is not already a super user, assign the permission before starting the migration.

+    ```
     ALTER USER <user> WITH SUPERUSER;
+    ```

-??? info "If you are using DB2"
+-   **If you are using DB2**

     Verify that the indexes are in the TS32K tablespace.
 If not, move indexes to the TS32K tablespace.
-The index tablespace in the `IDN_OAUTH2_ACCESS_TOKEN`  and `IDN_OAUTH2_AUTHORIZATION_CODE` tables need to be moved to the existing TS32K tablespace in order to support newly added table indexes. `SQLADM` or `DBADM` authority is required in order to invoke the `ADMIN_MOVE_TABLE` stored procedure.
-You must also have the appropriate object creation authorities, including authorities to issue the **SELECT** statement on the source table, and to issue the **INSERT** statement on the target table.
+The index tablespace in the `IDN_OAUTH2_ACCESS_TOKEN`  and `IDN_OAUTH2_AUTHORIZATION_CODE` tables need to be moved to the existing TS32K tablespace in order to support newly added table indexes.

+    The `SQLADM` or `DBADM` authority is required in order to invoke the `ADMIN_MOVE_TABLE` stored procedure.
+You must also have the appropriate object creation authorities, including authorities to issue the **SELECT** statement on the source table and to issue the **INSERT** statement on the target table.

     ??? info "Click here to see the stored procedure"